lastingParadox/ff-site/archive-to-markdown/md/ff2/ff2.md

 **Jelsafan0** _(15-Sep-18 06:39 PM)_

-> (“All is well, Iris,” her father soothes.
+> (“All is well, Iris," her father soothes.
 She relaxes a bit.)
 > (A thought strikes her, and she takes a few stumbling steps back.
 “Dread.
-Dread, how do you know Dread?”)
+Dread, how do you know Dread?")

 **Brakia** _(15-Sep-18 06:41 PM)_